Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 \subsection{Deep inelastic scattering at Born level}

-In the leading order (Born) approximation, the leptons interact with hadrons by the exchange of a single virtual $\gamma$ or $Z$ boson in the neutral current (NC) reaction, and the exchange of single $W^{\pm}$ boson in the charged current (CC) reaction.
-The kinematics of the leading order DIS process in a Feynman diagram-like form is shown in Fig.~\ref{fig:dis}. \FIGdis{Schematic representation of Deep Inelastic Scattering process at Born level.}{fig:dis} In this paper, we will consider the neutral current electron scattering off a proton in a collider experiment.
+In the leading order (Born) approximation, the leptons interact with quarks in the hadrons by the exchange of a single virtual $\gamma$ or $Z$ boson in the neutral current (NC) reaction, and the exchange of single $W^{\pm}$ boson in the charged current (CC) reaction.
+The kinematics of the leading order DIS process in a Feynman diagram-like form is shown in Fig.~\ref{fig:dis}. \FIGdis{Schematic representation of Deep Inelastic Scattering process at Born level.}{fig:dis} In this paper, we will only consider the neutral current electron scattering off a proton in a collider experiment.
 In this reaction, the final state lepton is a charged particle (electron or positron) that can be easily registered and identified in the detector.

-With a fixed center-of-mass energy, $\sqrt{s}=\sqrt{(\vec{k}+\vec{P})^2}$, two independent, Lorentz-invariant, scalar quantities are sufficient to describe the deep inelastic scattering event kinematics in Born approximation.
-Typically, the used quantities are: \begin{itemize} \item the four-momentum transferred to the hadronic system
+With a fixed centre-of-mass energy, $\sqrt{s}=\sqrt{(\vec{k}+\vec{P})^2}$, two independent, Lorentz-invariant, scalar quantities are sufficient to describe the deep inelastic scattering event kinematics in the Born approximation.
+Typically, the used quantities are: \begin{itemize} \item the negative squared four-momentum of the exchanged electroweak gauge boson:

 \item the Bjorken scaling variable, interpreted in the frame of a fast moving nucleon as the fraction of incoming nucleon longitudinal momentum carried by the struck parton: